Little Museum of Dublin: Other programs

 In June 2011, the Little Museum launched an initiative called "City of a Thousand Welcomes".
 The goal of this initiative was to show the "warmth of local Dubliners" to visitors to the city, by connecting first-time visitors to Dublin with hospitable locals.
 Over 1,000 such local "ambassadors" were sought to advise visitors on "underestimated" attractions in Dublin, and included historians, teachers, writers and other ordinary city residents.
+The program, a "civic initiative", aimed to connect first-time visitors to Dublin with a local ambassador who would welcome them by taking them out for a cup of tea or a pint.
 As of 2021, as part of the response to the COVID-19 pandemic in Ireland, this initiative was not active.

+The museum also offers "I Love Dublin" classes for school children ages 6–17.